Hsabonchi/Spring/JPA_Mapping.md

 > name is defaulted to the property or field name joins with an underscore character and the primary key name of the reference entity referencedColumnName is defaulted to the primary key of the preferenced table.

 `In a One-to-Many/Many-to-One relationship, the owning side is usually defined on the ‘many' side of the relationship.
-It's usually the side which owns the foreign key.`
+It's usually the side which owns the foreign key.The @JoinColumn annotation defines that actual physical mapping on the owning side`.

+`When you traverse from the “Many” side to the “One” side, you only need to make reference to one object, which is why the Employee class holds a single reference to an Employer class via the private Employer employer instance variable`.

+`However, when you traverse from the “One” to the “Many” side, you will need to hold a reference to MANY objects.`